 For any other offense, federal seals or expungements are very rare.
 A Nevada record seal attorney would need to research whether a federal court would entertain a motion to seal.3

-When a person becomes eligible for a record seal depends on the case, and some offenses may never be sealed.
+When you become eligible for a record seal depends on the case, and some offenses may never be sealed.
 (Scroll down to section 3 for a list of unsealable crimes.)

-Note that people who are currently being prosecuted for a crime are automatically ineligible for a record seal.
+Note that if you are currently being prosecuted for a crime, you are automatically ineligible for a record seal.
 Depending on how the matter resolves, they may be eligible for a seal afterward.4

 - The charge was dismissed, or

-- The defendant was acquitted (found “not guilty”) of the charges at trial
+- You were acquitted (found “not guilty”) of the charges at trial

 In short, Nevada law requires no waiting period to get matters sealed when there was no conviction.

 However, note that the record seal process itself takes several weeks.
-So, for example, if a defendant gets her case dismissed in January and filed a seal petition right away, the arrest will probably remain on her record until April or longer.5
+So, for example, if you get your case dismissed in January and file a seal petition right away, the arrest will probably remain on your record until April or later.5

-Defendants convicted of a Nevada crime can usually get a seal after a statutorily-determined waiting period.
+If you are convicted of a Nevada crime, you can usually get a seal after a statutorily-determined waiting period.
 The more serious the offense, the longer the wait.

 Note that the waiting period begins only after the case closes.
-A case is considered “closed” in Nevada when the defendant has completed all terms of the sentence.
-This includes paying all fines, completing any required classes, serving jail time, and/or completing probation.
+A case is considered “closed” in Nevada when the judge acknowledges that you have completed all terms of the sentence.
+This includes

 DUI and battery domestic violence | 7 years after the case closes |